MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-authenticate-development-environments.md

 ### Precautions

 When using CLI-based authentication, the application is authorized for any and all operations allowed by the CLI login credentials.
 As a result, if you are the owner or administrator of your subscription, your code has inherent access to most resources in that subscription without having to assign any specific permissions.
 This behavior is convenient for experimentation.
-However, we highly recommend that you use specific service principals and assign specific permissions when you start writing production code because you learn how to assign exact permissions to different identities and can accurately validate those permissions in test environments before deploying to production.
+However, we highly recommend that you use [Azure managed identities](/azure/active-directory/managed-identities-azure-resources/overview) and assign specific permissions when writing production code because you learn how to assign exact permissions to different identities and can accurately validate those permissions in test environments before deploying to production.
+(You can also use specific service principals in a similar manner, but doing so required handling secrets in your application code, which is not needed with managed identities.)

 ### CLI-based authentication with azure.core libraries